engelfrost/svg-input-elements/README.md

 });
 ```

-You can now create a textarea using the following code:
+You can now create a textarea, text, list and image using the following code:
 ```
 function init(svg) {
     var parent = $('#svg')[0];